realA10001986/Time-Circuits-Display/README.md

 CircuitSetup's [kit for modifying a Futaba remote control](https://circuitsetup.us/product/futaba-remote-stanley-display-wireless-control-kit/) allows, among many features, to control the TCD's speedo.
 The Remote can increase/decrease speed, trigger a time travel, switch fake power, and more.

-In order to permit remote controlling, enter 993 followed by ENTER.
+In order to permit remote controlling, enter keypad command 993.
 No further configuration is required on the TCD's side.

-To prohibit remote controlling, enter 992 followed by ENTER.
+To prohibit remote controlling, enter keypad command 992.

 For more information, see [here](https://remote.out-a-ti.me).